-During 2019, the Town continued to see positive economic strides.
-The overall economy was showing signs of economic growth in revenues for real estate markets and retail sales.
+During 2021, the Town continued to build on positive economic strides seen in 2020 in several sectors as we emerged from the COVID-19 pandemic.
+The overall economy was showing signs of economic growth in revenues for real estate markets and online retail sales.
 In addition to our traditional sales tax collections, in 2019 the State began enforcing sales tax collections for online sales which represented a thus far untapped revenue source.
 The combined economic growth was representative of improving growth in local sectors and on overall economic conditions and customer and consumer confidence.

-The Town's assessed 2019 valuation (for collection of taxes in 2020) was \$30,313,200 representing a moderate increase of 6.4% from the prior year's valuation of \$28,510,270.
-It is noted that 2019 was an assessment year and as such it should be anticipated that the Town would have some growth from the prior year which was not an assessment year.
+The Town's 2021 assessed valuation (for collection of taxes in 2022) was \$32,922,710 up from the prior year's \$30,529,300 representing an increase of 7.8%.
+It is noted that 2021 was an assessment year and as such it was anticipated that we would have year this growth from the prior year.
 By State law passed in 1982, residential assessments are restricted to 45% of the total statewide assessed valuation; consequently, as residential property values increase, periodically they are adjusted to remain compliant (property values are reassessed statewide in each county during odd years).
 The last adjustment was in 2003 and the value was reduced from 9.15% to 7.96%.
 With the 2017 assessment, the assessed value decreased and the calculation was reduced from 7.96% to 7.2%.
-Again, in 2019, the value was reduced down to 7.15% and it is anticipated to decrease yet again in the 2021 reassessment year.
+Again, in 2019, the value was reduced down to 7.15%; however, in November 2020 the state voters passed a law which repealed the Gallagher Amendment.
+In light of this repeal and in consideration of the concerns held over from the COVID-19 Pandemic, the State Legislature passed legislation that decreased the burden on taxpayers by lowering the assessed value for both commercial and residential assessment rates.
+It is anticipated that Commercial will drop from 29% to 27.9% and Residential will drop from 6.95% to 6.765% through the 2023 assessment year.

 In light of various and differentiating economic programs, the Town has seen relatively stable and even increasing sales tax revenues in the General Fund over recent years.
-During 2019, sales tax receipts totaled \$721,235 compared to \$620,368 in 2018; a 16.3% increase.
-This significant increase in sales tax is attributable to the previously mentioned on-line sales tax collections at the state level and distributed locally based on the point of purchase.
+During 2021, sales tax receipts totaled \$1,040,044 compared to \$830,911 in 2020; a 25.2% increase.
+This significant increase in sales tax is attributable to the previously mentioned online sales tax collections at the state level and distributed locally based on the point of purchase.
 The Town also collects a lodging tax of 1.5%, which is in addition to a 4% sales tax on all short-term rental nights (a single stay of less than 30 days), as well as a Real Estate Transfer Tax which is very driven by the overall state of the economy.

-In November of 2018, the Town passed a Construction Use Tax of 4%.
+In November of 2018 the Town passed a Construction Use Tax of 4% which collection began January 1, 2019.
 This tax only affects construction projects that exceed \$10,000.
-All proceeds of this tax are reported in the Capital Project Fund and are limited in use for capital outlay.
-In 2019, the Town collected \$83,278.
+All proceeds of this tax are reported in the Capital Fund and any proceeds will be limited to capital outlay and capital projects.
+In 2019 the Town collected \$83,278 and in 2020 the collection was just over \$16,000, and in 2021 the collection was \$124,575.
+This income stream will fluctuate as our construction market fluctuates; however, it is anticipated this revenue will begin to increase solidly year over year as we recognize anticipated development in town.